Here’s a Halloween story about two brothers

 By the time the trials were over it was August and school was still out for the summer.
 The Norwood family was having dinner when Conner made an announcement.

 “Mom and Dad, I’ve been thinking about something.
 This year at Halloween I want to go to the Halloween party at Heather Farm Park.
 Most of my friends are going.
 I’ll need one of you to drive me there and pick me up after.
 Is that okay?”

 “That sounds like a good idea,” their mother said.
 “As long as we’ll be taking you, we can take a couple of your friends as well.
 What about you, Bray?
 What will you be doing?”

 “Jared always has a Halloween Birthday party because his birthday is the day before Halloween.
 I missed it last year, so for sure I’ll go to his party this year.
 I can walk; his house is only a few blocks from ours.”

 “Those sound like good plans for both of you,” their dad said.

 “You know, Mom,” Brayden said, “it means Conner and I aren’t going to be here to give out candy to trick-or-treaters.
 You and dad will have to handle that job.
 Just avoid opening the door to any creepy clowns.
-Or even better, leave the porch light turned off and you can avoid both candy and clowns.”
+Or even better, leave the porch light turned off and you can avoid both clowns and candy.”